mensonen/diameter/docs/guide/node.md

 :   Time of peer inactivity, in seconds that the node will accept before a DWR
     will be sent.
 Not set by default, uses the values configured for the node.

+`always_reconnect`
+:   Force a persistent peer to always reconnect after connection loss, even if
+    the peer has closed its connection after a successful "Disconnect-Peer-Request" exchange.
+Defaults to `false`.

 `reconnect_wait`
 :   Time to wait before attempting a re-connect for a persistent peer.
 Must be
     set individually for each peer, there are no default values provided by the